AndreVallestero/0pass/README.md

 - [label] ID that represents the fields of data

 ## TODO:
+- (CRITICAL) Use a proper key derivation function rather than SHA256
 - Add a timeout where no password is needed.
 Extending the current timeout will require a password